Skip to main content

 Jerius, Diab, Astrophysicist.
 B.S.
 (1984) Wayne State University; Ph.D.
 (1992) University of Michigan.
 Research specialties: Numerical cosmology; galaxy cluster evolution.
 Contact: DJerius@cfa.harvard.edu

-Kraft, Ralph P., Physicist.
+Kraft, Ralph P., Senior Astrophysicist.
 B.S.
 (1988) University of Pittsburgh; Ph.D.
 (1995) Pennsylvania State University.
 Research specialties: Instrumentation for X-ray astronomy, astrophysical jets, hydrodynamics, galaxy mergers, formation of structure.
 Contact: RKraft@cfa.harvard.edu

 Madsen, Chad, Astrophysicist.
 B.A.
-(2009) Boston University; Ph.D.
+(2009) Boston University; M.A.
+(2012) Boston University; Ph.D.
 (2017) Boston University.
-Research specialties: Observational astronomy of the Sun, ultraviolet and infrared spectroscopy, space-based and airborne observing.
+Research specialties: Observational astronomy of the solar atmosphere, ultraviolet and infrared spectroscopy of the Sun, space-based and airborne observing.
 Contact: cmadsen@cfa.harvard.edu

-Martinez-Galarza, Juan Rafael, Astrophysicist.
+Martinez-Galarza, Rafael, Astrophysicist.
 B.Sc.
-(200) Universidad Nacional de Colombia; Ph.D.
+(2000) Universidad Nacional de Colombia; M.S.
+(2007), Leiden University; Ph.D.
 (2012) Leiden University.
 Research specialties: Machine learning in astronomy, catalog science, star formation, high energy astrophysics.
 Contact: jmartine@cfa.harvard.edu

 McCollough, Michael L., Astrophysicist.
 B.S.
 (1975), M.S.
 (1981) Auburn University; Ph.D.
 (1989) Indiana University.
 Research specialties: X-ray binaries; microquasars; high-energy astrophysics; multi-wavelength studies; X-ray astronomy; gamma-ray astronomy; supernova remnants.
 Contact: MMcCollough@cfa.harvard.edu

 McDowell, Jonathan C., Astrophysicist.
 B.A.
 (1981), Ph.D.
 (1987) Cambridge University.
-Research specialties: Quasars; black holes; multiwaveband studies; astronomical software.
+Research specialties: Quasars; black holes; multiwaveband studies; astronomical software; satellite constellation effects on astronomy.
 Contact: JMcDowell@cfa.harvard.edu

 Montez, Rodolfo, Astrophysicist.
 B.S.
-(2003) UTexas at Austin; Ph.D.
+(2003) University of Texas at Austin; Ph.D.
 (2010) Rochester Institute of Technology.
 Research specialties: multiwavelength imaging of dying stars; using space-based satellite observatories, data mining, and data visualization to advance our understanding of the universe.
 Contact: rmontez@cfa.harvard.edu

 Moore, Christopher Samuel, Astrophysicist.
 B.S.
 (2010) University of Iowa; M.S.
-(2014) University of Colorado Boulder, Ph.D.
-(2017) University of Colorado Boulder, Research specialties: Solar and stellar coronal physics; magnetic field morphology of the solar photosphere, elemental abundance determinations in solar and stellar atmospheres, X-ray and UV instrumentation development, UV-Vis optical coating development, Instrument characterization.
+(2014), Ph.D.
+(2017) University of Colorado, Boulder.
+Research specialties: Solar and stellar coronal physics; magnetic field morphology of the solar photosphere, elemental abundance determinations in solar and stellar atmospheres, X-ray and UV instrumentation development, UV-Vis optical coating development, Instrument characterization.
 Contact: Christopher.s.moore@cfa.harvard.edu

 O’Sullivan, Ewan, Astrophysicist.
 M.Phys.
 (1998) University of Southampton; Ph.D.
 (2002) University of Birmingham.
 Research specialties: Groups of Galaxies; Early-type Galaxies; Clusters of Galaxies; Feedback from supermassive black holes; X-ray Astronomy.
 Contact: EOsullivan@cfa.harvard.edu